yyysjz1997/Awesome-AudioVision-Multimodal/README.md

 * [Interspeech-2019] Who Said That?: Audio-visual Speaker Diarisation Of Real-World Meetings

 * [ICASSP-2020] Self-Supervised Learning for Audio-visual Speaker Diarization

+* [ICASSP-2020] The sound of my voice: Speaker representation loss for target voice separation

 * [ICASSP-2021] A Multi-View Approach to Audio-visual Speaker Verification